Vigneshpalan/multimodal-archive-retrieval/README.md

 ## 🚀 Overview

-This project prototypes an AI-powered multimodal archive system similar to what news channels and media organizations use for content retrieval.
+This project prototypes an AI-powered multimodal archive system  for content retrieval.
 The system enables **semantic similarity search** across different modalities, allowing users to find relevant content regardless of input type.

 **Key Innovation**: Query with any modality (image, video, audio, text) and retrieve similar content across the entire archive using deep learning embeddings and vector similarity search.